Iron and Total Iron-Binding Capacity

 Low levels of iron are associated with iron deficiency anemia.
 Anemia is associated with fatigue, low energy, and in some cases, can manifest as muscle aches and headaches.
 High levels of iron are associated with liver disease, kidney disease and vitamin B6 deficiency.

-This test may be done fasting or non-fasting.
-Both ways provide valuable information though non-fasting provides a more realistic assessment of the natural state of your everyday life and should be done 2-6 hours after eating.
 Stay hydrated and take your medications as prescribed.
 Iron measurements following blood donations or transfusions should be delayed for one week.

 The laboratory services are for informational purposes only.
 It is not the intention of National Diagnostics, Inc and Life Extension to provide specific medical advice but rather to provide users with information to better understand their health.
 Specific medical advice including diagnosis and treatment will not be provided.
 Always seek the advice of a trained health professional for medical advice, diagnosis or treatment.